victoriacyzhang/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+Idea 1:
+- Using this messaging system as a walkie talkie device.
+Both users will have the system on.
+If one person sends a message, the other person will hear it on their device.
+Idea 2:
+- Using such a messaging system as a "complete-a-drawing" game.
+One user will use their joystick to draw something, and will pass on to another user to draw something.
+Every drawing will be stitched together at the end to create one mega drawing.
+Idea 3:
+- Using this system to build a remote that will open and close the door for me, so that I can open and close the door for my dog from the bed.
+I would install a motor on the door that will get signal from the remote device and either spring the open or shut it depending on what I press on the remote.
+Idea 4:
+- Using this system to build a suit that would light up and change color depeneding what I press on a secret remote.
+The remote would control the lights and turn them off / change color.
+Idea 5:
+- Using this system to build a riddle game.
+One user posts the riddle and others would guess it.
+Whoeever guesses correctly gets to become the next riddle sender.

 ### Part C
 ### Streaming a Sensor